NAICNO/Jobanalyzer/README.md

 Jobanalyzer is a set of tools providing the following types of services:

 - for admins: monitoring of current and historical utilization, as well as usage patterns
 - for users: first-level analyses of computation patterns, with a view to appropriate system use and scalability - cpu use, gpu use, communication use

 The tool set is expected to grow over time.

 Current tools are based on a system sampler, and provide information based on collected samples.
 See [DESIGN.md](DESIGN.md) for more information on the technical architecture and its implementation.
+See [REQUIREMENTS.md](REQUIREMENTS.md) for requirements and a list of specific use cases.

 ### Admins

-Admins will come to Jobanalyzer via [its web interface](https://axis-of-eval.org/naic).
-The current interface is bare-bones and consists only of a node-centric load dashboard, allowing the current and historical load of each node to be examined.
+Admins will come to Jobanalyzer via [its web interface](http://http://158.39.48.160/).
+The current interface is bare-bones and consists of a node-centric load dashboard, allowing the current and historical load of each node to be examined, along with some reports of programs that mis-use the systems.
 Only the UiO ML nodes are currently represented.

 Data for the web interface are produced firstly by periodic analysis by the low-level `sonalyze` tool and secondly by the higher-level `naicreport` tool, and the results of these analyses are uploaded periodically to the server.

-The web interface will be extended with dashboards for alerts for jobs that are using the system inappropriately ("cpu hogs") and jobs that are terminated but hanging around anyway and are holding onto system resources ("dead weight").
+The web interface will be extended with more functional dashboards, including alerts for actionable items.
 (Currently those alerts are emailed.)

 ### Users